LukeGrahamLandry/franca/devlog.md

+## wasm (Jan 2)

+- globals for stack pointer so now (static) alloca works.
+  (for now i don't let frontends create thier own globals, they can just use a normal symbol in the data segment until i want exports).
+- store instructions
+- typecheck_failed: added check for store instruction with result

-## (Jan 1)
+## wasm (Jan 1)

 - data segment. kinda nice that relocations are just you put the number in because you know your base address is zero. skip a page so we don't assign something to the null pointer because that sounds confusing.
   (TODO: should i have an option insert null checks since you won't auto-crash like you would on native?).

 ##

 - added J.switch block terminator
 - experiment with the jump table being a data symbol of offsets or being a bunch of direct jump instructions. everything (including no jump tables, just if-chains) is roughly the same speed (ie. i can't tell the difference when just eyeballing the time to self-compile). so that's kinda disappointing. should probably take it out since it's extra code for no benifit.
 - reworked opt/fold to work with J.switch. my version is a regression, it doesn't handle phi nodes that become constant properly anymore (added a test case: fold2.ssa). but at least i understand how it works now and can come back later.
 - fixed @is on non-sequential enums

 ## (Dec 29)

 - fixed problem when doing `use_map_jit_on_apple_silicon` i was calling mmap twice and kind-of assuming they would be next to eachother and trying to munmap them as one. and it looks like it should have just worked out because i said too big a size for the first one so it wouldn't try to free junk when they didn't get put adjacent, and i guess i don't rely on layout that much when jitting, i just always pictured it a certain way in my head. now i mmap the whole thing at once and then MAP_FIXED over it to change part of it to not be MAP_JIT.
   It seems that MAP_JIT and then MAP_FIXED over it is fine, but the reverse is not. now i can drop comptime_codegen and run with `-repeat` for longer (also fixed 60fps.fr).
   `./boot` is still flaky tho.
 - fix `display` for non-sequential enums.

 ## (Dec 27)

 - failing `@debug_assert_gt(c.canvas_width, 0.0);`, which i think is actually a miscompilation of the compiler itself when doing stuff with the constant `: f32 = 640,` fixed incorrectly flipping prefix for truncd but that wasn't enough. but now it works if you do it in a normal variable instead of in a struct default value.
 - construct_struct_literal wasn't calling coerce_const_expr, it was just assuming the type of the value matched.
   TODO: really find_const should call it for you that gets farm_game working on amd64!
   > bad that i can't explain why that worked on arm since the little repro test i wrote fails on the old version of the compiler.

 in fact, i think amd64 now works better than arm64 because of my cache coherency woes, it can run 64fps.fr.

 - fixed `need to do_merges when resolving by type.`
 - clean up arm emit() for some instructions with similar bit patterns

 ## amd64 bug fix extravaganza (Dec 26)

 - jit hello world works if i got_indirection_instead_of_patches=true on both modules. so clearly i was right when i asserted `!=.JitOnly` but i still don't know why. problem was a call to a DynamicPatched was outputting a fixup that would never be applied. so it was just calling offset 0 which is just the next instruction, and it was near the end of the function, so it returned to itself and then returned again.
 - `rosetta error: unexpectedly need to EmulateForward on a synchronous exception` is fun because lldb chokes on it forever so you can't see what's happening.
 - ok so it must be something shim related. sudoku works when aot compiled to x64 but not when jitted on x64, but it works if you don't call `solve` at comptime. oh and it works if #inline `assign`. works also if you uncomment `is_ready := f.getcon(0);` in create_jit_shim (which is also enough to run `examples/default_driver.fr`).

 hmmm,

 ```
 R2 =l addr $F924__shim
 R6 =l addr $assign__924